Hong Kong Telecom: HKT (Hong Kong Telecom)

 HKT Group Holdings Limited was formed in 2008 to hold the telecommunications services, media and IT businesses of the PCCW Group, a reorganization designed to improve the Group's operational efficiencies.
 HKT and its predecessor PCCW-HKT, was the first quadruple play provider in Hong Kong, offering media content and services for fixed-line, broadband Internet, TV and mobile.
 PCCW acquired HKT, at that time known as Cable & Wireless HKT, in February 2000 from Cable & Wireless.

 Main business and subsidiaries

 Commercial and international business

 The HKT Commercial Group provides ICT services to small, medium and large enterprises.
 The group managed the installation of Asia's largest IP-enabled network for securities and derivatives markets, built for Hong Kong Exchanges and Clearing Limited and known as SDNet.
-It includes an electronic passport system, known as e-PASS, and the Smart Identity Card system for the Hong Kong SAR Government.
+It includes an electronic passport system, known as e-PASS, and the first batch of Smart Identity Card for the Hong Kong SAR Government.